hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

       limits:
         memory: "10Gi"
     ```

+  * `authDelegator` - Values that configure the Cluster Role Binding attached to the Vault service account.

+    * `enabled` (`boolean: false`) - When set to `true`, a Cluster Role Binding will be bound to the Vault service account.
+This Cluster Role Binding has the necessary privileges for Vault to use the [Kubernetes Auth Method](/docs/auth/kubernetes.html).

   * `extraEnvironmentVars` (`string: null`) - The extra environment variables to be applied to the Vault server.
 This should be a multi-line key/value string.